JoshuaDRose/PyGameExamplesAndAnswers/documentation/pygame/pygame_miscellaneous.md

 - [Error - pygame.error: Couldn't open backround.png.
 Fix?](https://stackoverflow.com/questions/57836528/error-pygame-error-couldnt-open-backround-png-fix/57836574#57836574)
 - [I've got an error when trying to create sound using pygame](https://stackoverflow.com/questions/55784793/ive-got-an-error-when-trying-to-create-sound-using-pygame/55784882#55784882)

-The resource (image, font, sound, etc.) file path has to be relative to the current working directory.
-The working directory is possibly different to the directory of the python file.
 It is not enough to put the files in the same directory or sub directory.
 You also need to set the working directory.
-Alternatively, you can create an absolute file path.
+The resource (image, font, sound, etc.) file path has to be relative to the current working directory.
+The working directory is possibly different to the directory of the python script.
 The name and path of the file can be retrieved with [`__file__`](https://docs.python.org/3/reference/import.html#import-related-module-attributes).
-The current working directory can be get by [`os.getcwd()`](https://docs.python.org/3/library/os.html) and can be changed with [`os.chdir(path)`](https://docs.python.org/3/library/os.html):
+The current working directory can be get by [`os.getcwd()`](https://docs.python.org/3/library/os.html) and can be changed with [`os.chdir(path)`](https://docs.python.org/3/library/os.html).
+Put the following at the beginning of your code to set the working directory to the same as the script's directory:

 ```py
 import os